j-tim/kafka-client-side-metrics-playground/README.md

-# Kafka client side metrics playground
+# Kafka client-side metrics playground

-Goal of this project: understand the client side Kafka metrics for both consumer and producers.
+The Goal of this project: understand the client-side Kafka metrics for both consumer and producers.
-With the focus on client side consumer lag metrics and understand how they should be interpreted compared to the consumer lag numbers available on the Kafka broker(s).
+With the focus on client-side consumer lag metrics and understanding how they should be interpreted compared to the consumer lag numbers available on the Kafka broker(s).

 This small project can be used to reproduce the difference in consumer lag numbers.

-Context for the example:
+The context for the example:

-* Teams using Kafka should be able to monitor their own applications using client side Kafka metrics
+* Teams using Kafka should be able to monitor their own applications using client-side Kafka metrics
 * Without having access to Kafka broker metrics, because the Kafka cluster is owned by a platform team and the team using Kafka doesn't have access to the broker metrics.

 ## Questions to answer

 * Why are the consumer lag metrics number so far off compared with the consumer lag numbers available from the broker?
-* Are the client side metrics (especially the client side consumer lag metrics) reliable enough be used in dashboards and eventually to alert on?
+* Are the client-side metrics (especially the client-side consumer lag metrics) reliable enough to be used in dashboards and eventually to alert on?
 * Do we interpret the consumer lag metrics in a wrong way?

 ## Consumer lag metrics